B100 (New York City bus)

 The B100 is a bus route in the New York City borough of Brooklyn.
 Originally operated by Command Bus Company, the bus route is now operated by MTA Bus Company, running between Homecrest and Mill Basin.

 Route description

 The B100 bus route first starts at East 16th Street and Quentin Road near the Kings Highway subway station through a loop.
 Then it turns east onto Quentin Road.
 By the end of the intersection, it continues southeast through Gerritsen Avenue until it merges northeast via Fillmore Avenue.
 After that, slightly turning to Avenue T, Mill Avenue, and Avenue U. Lastly, it turns down south spirally, and ending through a loop at National Drive and Mill Avenue during a drop-off and 56th Drive and Strickland Avenue during a pick-up.

+School trippers

+During the A.M. rush, five extra buses depart the Kings Highway station and terminate at the entrance to James Madison High School on Bedford Avenue.
+During the P.M. rush, three of the buses return to the station while the remaining trips head east to Mill Basin instead, all originating at the school’s southwest corner.
+J.H.S.
+278 Marine Park is also served, with four buses departing at 2:25pm.
+One bus heads west to Kings Highway, while the others go east to Mill Basin.

 History

 It began on February 3, 1960 by Pioneer Bus Company.
 It was extended from Bassett Avenue to 56th Drive (then called McMullen Drive) in August 1960.

 It was later operated by Command Bus Company starting October 22, 1979, due to a long strike at Pioneer Bus Company.

 On December 5, 2005, the MTA Bus Company took over the routes from Command Bus Company, including the B100 bus.